What are Portable Fuel Tanks?

 As long as you ensure that you mount the long range tank up as high as possible (to get the most clearance) and that you put a guard underneath it (to protect it from any punctures) then you will have no issues.
 Bear in mind that these are not fragile – most are made of 3mm steel so they don’t puncture easily on their own anyway.

-Brown Davis Long Range Fuel Tank 55L suitable for Discovery 2
+Brown Davis Long Range Fuel Tank 153L suitable for Hilux KUN26 GGN25

 What is the best Portable Fuel Tanks to get?